 Where is Your Faith?

-When all things seem against us, and we’re blinded by despair, we are called to have faith in Jesus Christ.
-Often, the storms of life lead us to feelings of hopelessness.
-We’re scared.
-We believe we’re lost.
-We don’t know if we can survive this next storm.
-What’s worse: it seems that God does not care.
-In this sermon on Luke 8:22-25, Dr. Martyn Lloyd-Jones continues to tackle this issue of spiritual depression through an examination of the disciples’ own fear.
+When a Christian thinks all things seem against them, and they’re blinded by despair, they are called to have faith in Jesus Christ.
+Often, the storms of life lead to feelings of hopelessness.
+A person is scared and believes they are lost, not knowing if they can survive this next storm.
+They may even be afraid that God does not care.
+In this sermon, "Where is Your Faith?" from Luke 8:22–25, Dr. Martyn Lloyd-Jones continues to tackle this issue of spiritual depression through an examination of the disciples’ own fear.
 As a storm at sea threatens their lives, Jesus rebukes first the storm, and then the disciples––they lack faith.
 The lesson is simple: Christians should never live in a state of terror.
-Yet, too often, we do.
-Our problem is no different than these disciples as we question Jesus’ commitment to us.
-And our call is the same.
-We must not question God’s goodness, but trust Him.
-We must have full confidence in Jesus.
+Yet, too often, they do.
+Today’s Christian’s problem is no different than these disciples’ as they question Jesus’s commitment to them.
+The call is the same.
+Christians must not question God’s goodness, but trust Him.
+They must have full confidence in Jesus.
 Listen as Dr. Lloyd-Jones explains the nature and character of faith.
 Faith is not an automatic response in the believer, but something one must exercise.
-Does Jesus care about us?
+Does Jesus care about His people?
 Yes, He does.
-He will always receive us, bless us, and give us peace.
+He will always receive them, bless them, and give them peace.
 Trust the God who calms the storm.

 About Dr. Martyn Lloyd-Jones